-If you're an Oregonians member and your business meets the requirements below, you may be eligible to apply for a loan under the Paycheck Protection Program (PPP) administered by the U.S. Small Business Administration (SBA) with us.
+If your business meets the requirements below, you may be eligible to apply for a loan under the Paycheck Protection Program (PPP) administered by the U.S. Small Business Administration (SBA) with us.
 The PPP is a loan designed to provide a direct incentive to small businesses to keep their workers on the payroll.

 All businesses – including nonprofits, veterans organizations, Tribal business concerns, sole proprietorships, self-employed individuals, and independent contractors – with 500 or fewer employees can apply.
 Businesses in certain industries can have more than 500 employees if they meet applicable SBA employee-based size standards for those industries (click here for additional detail).